 - plastic bag for sweaty clothes and wet towels

 If you work outside the home, the best place to keep your gym bag is in your trunk.
-Try packing it the night before then toss it in the trunk.
+Try packing it the night before and then tossing it in the trunk.
 That way you don’t inadvertently forget to take it with you the next morning.

 Whatever you do, don’t leave your home without it.
 Keep it with you at all times.
 This way, if you are ever running late, you can still get in some gym time by not having to go home to get it.